 How Will a UPS Protect My 3D Printer?

 A UPS uses a few technologies to protect your 3D Printer.
 A backup battery supplies power when there is an outage.
 A surge protector protects against high voltages.
 And voltage conditioning protects against poor quality power supply.

-Ultimately a UPS will protect you from several types of power outage or failure:
+Ultimately a UPS like the APC Backup Pro 1500 pictured above will protect you from several types of power outage or failure:

 Blackouts or Power Outages are the most known about power failure because they are the kind you notice.
 California averages over 400 such blackouts per year!
 And most other states suffer 100-200.

 Blackouts are usually caused by severe storms.
 Or accidents such as construction workers accidentally hitting a power line, or even animal damage.

 The power line infrastructure is advanced enough that blackouts rarely last longer than a few minutes to an hour but they do happen surprisingly frequently.

 When you notice your microwave clock flashing at “12:00” you know you’ve probably suffered a power surge.

 External Power Surges are caused by problems outside of your home.
 Lightning is the most common, But they can also be caused by the sudden return of power after an outage, or transformer problems.